November 15, 2017

 But if we can become totally debt free, so can you!

 That is why it is important to make a wise financial decision when buying a car.
-The worst thing you can do is to get confused between the function of a car, which is to take you from Point A to Point B by buying a car based on the perceived status of a certain make and model.
+The worst thing you can do is to get confused between the function of a car, which is to take you from Point A to Point B, and the status of a car, which is to buy a certain make and model whether or not it's affordable.

 Listen in as we talk about an article from The Penny Hoarder titled 11 Simple Money Moves You Should Make This Week.